mhchavez/SCMA-Notebook.io/_post2/2019-11-01-Phylosift.md

   --output (here we specify the name of the directory that will hold all the results)

-  -- config (information about the run???????)
+  -- config (information about the run)

 ## Outputs
  <ol>